Who has developed the Exam?

 Aim

 The veterinary Cardiovascular Society in the UK maintains a list of members who have been approved to screen dogs (and cats) for cardiac disease prior to breeding.
-Previously, members on this list were either automatically approved if they have undertaken a residency in Cardiology in the UK, or were assessed by members by submission of sets of echocardiography images.
-We have updated this process in an attempt to ensure that all screening of dogs for cardiac disease prior to breeding, in the UK, is undertaken to the same standard.
-All new applicants are now asked to sit the examination and we expected that all cardiologists currently screening dogs in the UK will also sit the examination in future.
+Previously, members on this list were either automatically approved if they have undertaken a residency in Cardiology in the UK, or were assessed by current members by submission of sets of echocardiography images.
+The aim of this new examination is to ensure that all screening of dogs for cardiac disease prior to breeding, in the UK, is undertaken to the same standard.
+All new applicants will be asked to sit the examination and it is expected that all cardiologists currently screening dogs in the UK will also sit the examination in future.

 Format